-If you want to live an extraordinary life, a life vastly different from the masses, you must have the courage to ask better questions.
+If you want to live an extraordinary life, a life vastly different from the masses, you must have the courage to ask better questions and act accordingly.

 Unfortunately, only a small percentage of people question whether a paycheck is the way to go.
 Like social zombies, people just go to work, get paid, and go home.
 They never ask the question “is there is a better way“?

 Those who do ask this question (and act on it) our society has dubbed “entrepreneurs”.
 Usually you’ll see them in a traditional business which has become a glorified job that drains them.Click To Tweet

 Then there’s an even a smaller portion of these entrepreneurs that looks at the traditional business model and take the time to consider whether that model really is the “better way” that they once thought it was.
 Is it actually providing what they want.